-The 2022 Census statistics released over the past year provides an interesting picture of the socioeconomic characteristics of the Msunduzi Municipality, and then also provides a profile of the women of the Municipality specifically.
+The 2022 Census statistics released over the past year provides an interesting picture of the socio- economic characteristics of the Msunduzi Municipality, and then also provides a profile of the women of the Municipality specifically.
 For the purpose of the analysis that follows statistics were generated on a ward level, as this is viewed as the level of information needed in order to make informed strategic policy decisions.
-The ward level information is not discussed in detail and is reflected in Appendix 1 attached.